Travelling with your cat

 - Some flights aren’t licensed to carry animals so double-check that you’ll be flying on the same plane as your pet.

-While you’re busy doing your last minute packing, don’t forget there are some practical things you need to do to prepare for your cat’s journey:
+While you’re busy doing your last minute packing, don’t forget there are some practical things you need to do to prepare for your cat’s plane travel:

 - If you need a medical certificate or you’re worried about how well your cat will cope with travel, make sure you see your vet a few days before you travel.
 If they advise sedation they may want to test for side effects before you travel (sedation can affect the way a cat copes with temperature changes so it might actually make them more agitated and do more harm than good).